Eddie Howe: Newcastle United

 In the Champions League, Newcastle United finished bottom of their group with five points, failing to qualify for both the round of 16 and the Europa League, despite beating French Ligue 1 champions Paris-Saint-Germain 4–1 in Newcastle's first home Champions League match in 20 years.

 On 6 January 2024, in the third round of FA Cup, in the 157th Tyne-Wear derby, Howe led Newcastle to victory over Sunderland, a 3–0 win at the Stadium of Light.
 This marked Newcastle's first win over the Black Cats since 2011.

 Despite many injuries, Howe guided Newcastle to their highest ever scoring Premier League season with 85 goals scored and finished seventh; losing out on a Europa Conference League qualification spot due to Manchester United beating Manchester City 2–1 in the 2024 FA Cup final.

 On 5 February 2025, Howe guided Newcastle to another EFL Cup final following a 4–0 aggregate victory over Arsenal, the first leg of the tie bringing Newcastle their first win at the Emirates since 2010.
 Newcastle went on to beat Liverpool in the final on 16 March 2025, with goals from Dan Burn and Alexander Isak.
 This win meant Newcastle had ended their 56-year wait for a trophy.
 Howe was the first English manager to win one of the country's major honours since Harry Redknapp won the 2008 FA Cup final for Portsmouth, and the first to lift the League Cup since Steve McClaren for Middlesbrough in 2004.

 On 13 April 2025, Howe would miss his second match for the club, as he was admitted to hospital with an illness the previous day.
 Then on 14 April 2025, it was confirmed Howe would be receiving treatment for pneumonia and would now miss a further two matches.
 He returned on 26 April 2025 and secured Champions League qualification again.

+On 30 July 2026, it was reported that Howe was set to depart Newcastle after nearly five years in charge of the club, having finished 12th in his final season.
+The following day, Newcastle confirmed Howe had stepped down as manager.